VirtoCommerce/vc-module-environments-compare/README.md

 - At least two running Virto Commerce environments with the Environments Compare module installed on each
 - The main environment (from which comparisons are performed) has network access to secondary environments via HTTP/HTTPS protocol
+- On each secondary environment:
+    - Create **Environments Compare** role with **environments-compare:access** permission
+    - Create an account assigned to the EnvironmentsCompare role
+    - Create API keys for user
 - Valid URLs for all secondary environments that will be compared

 ### Configuration

 #### Main Environment Configuration

+> Note: We recommend to keep ApiKey and URL in a secure storage for security reasons.

 On the main environment (the environment from which you will perform comparisons), configure the list of secondary environments to compare.
 Add the following configuration to your `appSettings.json`: